Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 19. Alaja Imaret Mosque

-The only intact mosque after the 1917 fire, the inside is particularly spectacular, with the two high domes painted in arabesques and draperies, all in a gold-like color.
+The only intact mosque after the 1917 fire, the interior is particularly spectacular, with two high domes painted with arabesques and draperies, all in a gold-like color.

 If you are wondering “What Thessaloniki is also famous for,” the answer is “its markets.”